Climate Change

 Governance

-1-1 The Board is the top governance body for the management of climate-related risks and opportunities.
-The Board supervises and reviews strategic development and policy making.
-This will include all aspects of risk identification and strategy planning to ensure that we can reduce future impact and develop potential opportunities.
+1-1 The Board of Directors is the highest governance body responsible for managing climate-related risks and opportunities at Chroma.
+The board oversees and reviews the development of strategies and policy formulations.
+This includes risk identification and strategy development in all aspects of the Company to ensure that Chroma can mitigate future impact and develop potential opportunities.

 Image